 You’re also developing your own app called Picture Show City where all of this content will live.
 Why did you feel that was important?

 “It’s not that different from a YouTube channel, but that didn't feel right to me.
-The reason Hollywood is a force rather than just a city and has so much power is because they understand the delivery system and what people want in those theatres.
-If you can create your own little theatre, if you can create your own delivery system, then it can survive by itself.
+The reason Hollywood is a force rather than just a city and has so much power is because they understand the delivery system and what people want in those theaters.
+If you can create your own little theater, if you can create your own delivery system, then it can survive by itself.
 I was finding YouTube and Instagram to be so busy, like visual vomit.
 I needed a whole new space.

 “Last summer, I did a Kickstarter campaign because I had used too much of my personal money, and because I didn't take that terrible movie in 2018.
 Up until that point, I had always taken just enough jobs to get by.
 Like one or two a year, as long as it wasn't offensive, and as long as I felt I could do something, tell some kind of truth.
 So financially also it's been a struggle.
 But also I had to hold myself accountable.
 Doing something public like that meant I had to actually follow through.
 It’s been a trip trying to do it when the pandemic hit, to try to actually stay locked into that original joy for it through this has also been an interesting challenge.”